beeware/briefcase/docs/reference/configuration.rst

 output to the console.
 Used by Briefcase to monitor test suites; however, the filter will also be honored on normal ``run`` invocations.

-The regular expression should capture a single group named "returncode", capturing the integer exit status that should be reported for the process.
+The regular expression should capture a single group named ``returncode``, capturing the integer exit status that should be reported for the process.
 The default value for this regular expression is ``^>>>>>>>>>> EXIT (?P<returncode>.*) <<<<<<<<<<$`` The regex will be compiled with the